SUMMER CAMP 2022 INFORMATION

 August 8-12 (*roster minimums must be met by July 25)

 *If minimums are not met of 7 children/session parents will be notified and payment will be refunded via Venmo or enrollment may be moved to another session/week.
-All tuition is due three weeks before the session begins.
+Tuition is due before the session begins.

 Hope Episcopal Church in Oak Forest on 43rd St.